 The Su-30 Mki has two-plane thrust vectoring nozzles mounted at the engine.
 By changing the direction of the exit the aircraft is able to manoeuvre in a fashion that’s physics-defying.
 It’s one of the Su-30s party tricks.
 Click on the below video and go to 4:40 to see it in action.

-Rafale manoeuvres itself with the help of delta wings and electronics that makes it agile but not as good as the Su-30 in dogfights.
+Rafale manoeuvres itself with the help of delta wings and electronics that make it agile but not as good as the Su-30 in dogfights.

 Su-30 MKI has 4th generation radars and self-protection equipment which are not comparable to that of Rafale.

-Rafale also has a ASMP-A nuclear missile, which is missing from Su-30MKI.
+Rafale also has an ASMP-A nuclear missile, which is missing from Su-30MKI.

 Cost to Run and Maintain